opendatahub-io-contrib/ai-on-openshift/docs/odh-rhoai/rhoaibu-cluster-gitops-overview.md

 # RHOAI BU Cluster GitOps Repository Overview

-!!! info
-    This guide provides an overview of the **[RHOAI BU Cluster GitOps Repository](https://github.com/rh-aiservices-bu/rhoaibu-cluster)**, an implementation of GitOps for managing Red Hat OpenShift AI infrastructure at scale.

-    For foundational OpenShift AI & GitOps concepts and object definitions, please refer to our **[Managing RHOAI with GitOps](gitops.md)** guide first.

 ## What is the RHOAI BU Cluster Repository?

 The **RHOAI BU Cluster** repository is a comprehensive GitOps implementation that demonstrates how to manage complete Red Hat OpenShift AI infrastructure using declarative configuration management.
-This repository serves as both a working example and a reference architecture for organizations looking to implement GitOps practices for their AI/ML platforms.
+This repository manages two OpenShift clusters - a development cluster (`rhoaibu-cluster-dev`) and a production cluster (`rhoaibu-cluster-prod`) - and serves as both a working example and a reference architecture for organizations looking to implement GitOps practices for their AI/ML platforms.

 **🚀 Key Service**: This cluster hosts a complete **Models as a Service (MaaS)** platform with 15+ AI models, providing API management, authentication, and self-service capabilities for internal development and testing purposes.